aykevl/talks/2020-10-golab/notes.md

 That depends on your use case.
 It is able to compile most Go code unmodified.
 However, the big caveat is "most" - many programs won't be able to compile because a dependency of a dependency somewhere uses a standard library package that is not yet supported.
 Over time, more and more of the Go standard library will become supported while we keep binary size small so this issue should disappear over time.

 That said, it already works really well for many smaller programs, which I'll show at the end of this talk.

+# Upcoming features

+There is one thing which I would like to announce here which I haven't talked about much.
+You might know that TinyGo now supports IDE integration.
+But I'm working on making the IDE integration much, much better.
+See here.

+This is a Go program written for TinyGo.
+As you can see, it blinks an LED like before but this time it does that in a new goroutine.

+Further, it also controls an LED strip.

+The program here animates some LED strips, by first picking a color using a noise function.
+Noise functions are often used in computer generated graphics.
+You could consider this strip a very small image of just 8 pixels total, the 8 LEDs.

+After calculating the colors, it writes them to the LED strip and waits a few milliseconds before doing the next update.

+Let's flash it to the board to see what it does.

+[...]

+Okay, great, it works.
+However, flashing to a board can be inconvenient during development.
+Some boards are slow to program or require manual action to program.
+So wouldn't it be nice to see what would happen during development?

+That's where the preview feature comes in.
+You might have noticed this button here.

+It compiles...

+And it runs!
+This is the same program as on the left but running in simulation.

+Okay, what happens when we change something?
+Let's change a parameter of the noise function.

+It compiles...

+And it runs again.
+This time, there is less difference between the LEDs, as if the animation had been stretched out.

+How does this magic work?

+In this case, there is no emulation.
+Visual Studio Code has not suddenly gained the ability to simulate this board.
+Instead, the same program is compiled but using the WebAssembly target of TinyGo.
+In WebAssembly, the machine package gets a different purpose.
+All calls to it are propagated and the TinyGo extension for Visual Studio Code intercepts them to show what the board would do.

+This is not a perfect simulation of course.
+For example, it has the speed and resources of a much more powerful computer, so it will not avoid the need for testing on real hardware.
+But if it works for most quick edit-compile-test cycles, that can be a big productivity boost.

 # Why Go on embedded?